nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-15.md

 1. Withdraw the Gold Pickaxe from the Chest.
 2. Resume your descent.
-   - If you still need more sprinklers, farm floors 21 for Copper Ore and 41 for Iron Ore first.
+   - If you still need more Sprinklers, farm floors 21 for Copper Ore and 41 for Iron Ore first.
 3. Mine until 1:50 am.
    - If you find missing Geologist's Bundle or Adventurer's Bundle items before day's end, you can return to the Community Center and complete the Bundle.
 4. Deposit your entire inventory into a Chest.
 Withdraw the following: